-(4) The discount rate used to calculate the total pension liability was decreased from 7.0% to 6.8% effective with the March 31, 2020 measurement date.
+(4) Increase in the Commission's proportionate share of the net pension liability mainly attributable to decrease in plan fiduciary net position due to investment losses, and by a decrease in the discount rate from 7.0% to 6.8% effective with the March 31, 2020 measurement date.

-(5) Increase in Commission's proportionate share of the net pension liability mainly attributable to decrease in plan fiduciary net position due to investment losses.
+(5) Decrease in the Commission's proportionate share of the net pension liability mainly attributable to increase in plan fiduciary net position due to investment gains, partially offset by a decrease in the discount rate from 6.8% to 5.9% effective with the March 31, 2021 measurement date.